|Degree||Qualification||Duration||UCAS Code||Prospectus link|

 What you'll study

 Software engineering.
 The software lifecycle, tools and models for software development.
 Notation using UML.
 Agile methods.
 Information systems, databases, and human-computer interaction.
 Industrial projects in which you develop software for external clients.
-On-the-job experience in Genesys, our unique student-run software company.
+On-the-job experience in Genesys, our unique student-led software development organisation.

 Professional skills.
 Legal concepts, intellectual property, contract law, professional ethics, computer misuse and data protection law.